Agash912/Chrome-extension-for-suspicious-url-identifier/README.md

 # Chrome Extension for Suspicious URL Identifier

-This real-time chatting mobile application lets you chat with your tribe / group seamlessly.
-And can run on both Android & iOS
+This real-time url identifier lets you informed about the website's safety

 ### Methodology Followed: